 It’s a cycle of perpetual prosperity.

 Each time that I have chosen to invest in myself it has paid off.
 I look for things that I know will improve my life even if they seem a little intimidating at times.
 I take the time to make myself a priority because then I am a better, stronger, more motivated person.
 This is not only a benefit for myself, but for the people I care about as well.

 “Everything is a choice.
 This is life’s greatest truth and hardest lesson.”
 From The Rhythm of Life by Matthew Kelly.

-It is truth because we have the power to choose what kind of life we want to lead.
-There are events that are out of our control, but what we can control is our attitude and how we react and respond to our situations.
-We can choose what to focus on and we can choose what to do.
+It is truth because you have the power to choose what kind of life you want to lead.
+There are events that are out of your control, but what you can control is your attitude and how you react and respond to your situations.
+You can choose what to focus on and You can choose what to do.

 It is a hard lesson because it is scary to realize that you are responsible for you.
 The choices you have made have lead you to your life right now.

 Do you want to know the best part?

 You can choose your future!
 You can choose to invest in yourself and be your best person; the happy, successful person you were meant to be.